 Appropriate for a plumbing fixture tycoon, don't you think?

 The Crane Cottage, along with many of the other millionaire cottages on historic Jekyll Island, have been renovated and now serve other uses, like shops, restaurants or offices.

 Some of the other cottages you'll see on historic Jekyll Island:

 Other Structures Within the Historic District -

 There were other cottages, as well as an apartment building for guests (the Clubhouse Annex).
 And outbuildings for logistic support.
 There was an Infirmary to serve Club members and guests, with an on-call doctor.

 Also, other structures served to house island staff (couldn't run a rich man's club without servants, could you?).
-Staff maintained the historic Jekyll Island game population, served in the millionaire's homes, kept up the grounds.
+Staff maintained the historic Jekyll Island game population, served in the millionaire's homes, and kept up the grounds.
 Chefs used fresh produce from the island's gardens, along with game animals like deer and boar, oysters from island oyster beds, fish from the sea, even diamondback terrapins, for scrumptious culinary creations they served in the Jekyll Island Club.

 Island potable water came from an artisan well.
 An electric power generator supplied electricity.

 Another unique building, vital to the island's social life, was Faith Chapel.
 It was built in 1904.
 This Gothic structure was used for church services, weddings, and gatherings.
 It has a stained glass window signed by Tiffany, and its gargoyles were patterned on those of Notre Dame de Paris.

 Several historical events of note occurred at the Jekyll Island Club.
 In 1910, a group of financiers and economic policymakers met in secret on Jekyll Island to cobble together what eventually became the Federal Reserve System.